VictorVictini/tradingview-lib/README.md

 # Risk-Calculator
+- This is not intended to be financial advice.
+With investing, there are risks so you could lose money
 - run `go run .` after pulling the code
 - goal is to create an application that, when given a stock, provides a risk % for investing in it and the calculations taken into account for this risk %